Phi Kappa (Catholic fraternity): History

 Expansion was sought out at large schools, and not specifically Catholic institutions.
 Its Beta chapter was placed at the University of Illinois in 1912 with the adoption of the local Loyola Club.
-This was soon followed by Gamma chapter at Penn State in 1913.
-Many of its chapters came from absorption of earlier local groups or Catholic clubs.

-Phi Kappa joined the NIC in 1916.
+This was soon followed by the Gamma chapter at Penn State in 1913.
+Many of its chapters came from the absorption of earlier local groups or Catholic clubs.
+Phi Kappa joined the North American Interfraternity Conference in 1916.